metayeti/YABS.js/README.md

  */
 ```

-We can now use these entries with our output headers using the `%variable%` notation:
+We can now use these entries with our output headers using `%variable%` notation:

 ```JSON
   "sources": [